maiself/godot-python-extension/docs/usage/installation.md

 ## From Godot's Asset Library

-_To be written..._
+_godot-python is in early development and is not yet available on the Godot Asset Library._

 ## From GitHub releases

+_godot-python is in early development and does not yet have an official release._

-Visit the project's [releases page](https://github.com/maiself/godot-python-extension/releases) and download the archive for the version of the extension you need.
-Then extract the archive into the `addons/godot-python-extension` directory within your project.
+[//]: # (Visit the project's [releases page]&#40;https://github.com/maiself/godot-python-extension/releases&#41; and download the archive for the version of the extension you need.
+Then extract the archive into the `addons/godot-python-extension` directory within your project.)

+## From nightly builds (GitHub Actions)

+You can download nightly builds from [GitHub Actions](https://github.com/maiself/godot-python-extension/actions).
+Keep in mind nightly builds may be unstable and are not recommended for production setups.
+Right now, they are also not packaged like regular release builds, and may not be usable out of the box.

-## As a submodule
+## As a git submodule

 To install a prebuilt version of the extension from the [`prebuilt-releases`](https://github.com/maiself/godot-python-extension/tree/prebuilt-releases) branch as a submodule in `addons/godot-python-extension`: